ethereum/portal-network-specs/portal-wire-protocol.md

 # Portal Wire Protocol

-The Portal wire protocol is the base p2p protocol by which nodes communicate.
+The Portal wire protocol is the default p2p protocol by which Portal nodes communicate.

-The different Portal networks **MAY** use this base protocol, but they **MUST** remain separated per network.
+The different Portal networks **MAY** use this protocol, but they **MUST** remain separated per network.
-This is done at the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md#talkreq-request-0x05) layer, by providing a different protocol bytestring, per network, in the `TALKREQ` message.
+This is done at the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md#talkreq-request-0x05) layer, by providing a different protocol byte string, per network, in the `TALKREQ` message.

-The protocol bytestring in the `TALKREQ` message **MUST** have "portal-" as prefix then followed by the network name (e.g. "portal-state").
+The protocol byte string in the `TALKREQ` message **MUST** have "prtl" as prefix then followed by a network identifier (e.g. "prtlstate").

 Each network using the wire protocol **MUST** specify which messages are supported.

 Unsupported messages **SHOULD** receive a `TALKRESP` message with an empty payload.

+## Content Keys and Content IDs

+Content keys are used to request or offer specific content data.
+As such the content key and content data can be represented as a key:value pair.

+Content keys are passed as byte strings to the messages defined in the Portal wire protocol.
+How they are encoded is defined per content network specification.

+Content IDs are derived from the content keys and are used to identify where the content is located in the network.
+The derivation is defined per content network specification.

 ## Messages

-All messages in the protocol are transmitted using the `TALKREQ` and `TALKRESP` messages from the base protocol.
+All messages in the protocol are transmitted using the `TALKREQ` and `TALKRESP` messages from the base [Node Discovery Protocol](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md#talkreq-request-0x05).

-All messages have a `message_id` and `encoded_message` that are concatenated to form the `payload` for either a `TALKREQ` or `TALKRESP` message.
+All Portal wire protocol messages have a `message_id` and `encoded_message` that are concatenated to form the payload for either the request field for the `TALKREQ` message or the response field of `TALKRESP` message.

 ```
 payload         := message_id | encoded_message